verbsteam/nouns-fork-spec/spec.md

 ### Timelock

-The same as the new timelock in the original DAO.
+The same as Timelock V2 in the original DAO, upgradable and with the new functions to send funds.

 ### Token